fnproject/tutorials/python/intro/README.md

 for your function, building a container, and then loading it for execution.

 > __NOTE__: Fn is actually using two images.
-The first contains the language compiler and is used to generate a binary.
-The second image packages only the generated binary and any necessary language runtime components.
+The first contains the language interpreter and all the necessary build tools.
+The second image packages all dependencies and any necessary language runtime components.
 Using this strategy, the final function image size can be kept as small as possible.
 Smaller Docker images are naturally faster to push and pull from a repository which improves overall